fnagel/pluploadfe/Documentation/UpgradeGuide/Index.rst

 Changelog
 """""""""

-* New Feature: Using fe_user properties as upload folder!
+* New feature: Using fe_user properties as upload folder (thanks to Daniel Wagner)!

 * Improve config record TCA (now using tabs, improved localization)